In case you're trying to justify a purchase of the internet's hottest piece of furniture.

 If you're a parent of a young child, odds are you are probably guilty of endlessly scrolling for new ideas to keep them entertained (especially during the pandemic!).
 While scrolling, you've likely seen photos of smiling children and excited parents sitting on top of large rectangular orange boxes with the word Nugget on it.
 Seemingly overnight, the $229 Nugget Comfort Couch has become a must-have for parents everywhere (156,000 were manufactured and sold in 2020 alone), and if you're wondering why, we'll catch you up!
 Part furniture, part toy, this couch's design is simple on the surface: four foam pieces, a base, cushion, and two triangular pieces, but its open-ended configuration fosters creativity, allowing your child to create endless forts, ramps, and even cozy reading nooks.

-Whether you already have a Nugget, or are looking for some reasons to justify this lofty purchase, below are 5 Montessori-inspired uses for your Nugget.
+Whether you already have a Nugget couch, or are looking for some reasons to justify this lofty purchase, below are 5 Montessori-inspired uses for your Nugget.

 1. Free Build